outoftheblox/RGBLEDThing/README.md

-# RelayThing
+# RGBLedThing
-A relay thing for switching electric devices on and off.
+A RGB Led thing for the SM5050 LED.